Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 On the territory of the Lipetsk region there are a large number of limestone outcrops, especially along the river valleys - the Don and its tributaries

-the presence of a large number of fossils of marine animals suggests that the territory of the region was some time ago the bottom of the sea
+the presence of a large number of fossils of marine animals suggests that the territory of the region was the bottom of the sea some time ago

 knowing that corals cannot live at great depths and in cold waters, it can be assumed that the Devonian seas were shallow and warm